-The Baltic Sea is an even larger sea basin in North- and North-Eastern Europe, officially spanning the Kattegat, Baltic Proper, Bothnian Sea and Gulf, Gulf of Riga, and Gulf of Finland marine regions.
+The Baltic Sea is an even larger sea basin in North-Eastern Europe, officially spanning the Kattegat, Baltic Proper, Bothnian Sea and Gulf, Gulf of Riga, and Gulf of Finland marine regions.
 In this case the Baltic Marine Environment Protection Commission - Helsinki Commission (HELCOM) provided us with real-world AIS data and resulting heat maps concerning every month of 2016, split over our (and more) ship types.
 This was as yet the most complete dataset we were able to obtain for an area this large.
-In Figure 7 we compare the HELCOM heat map to SEL's generated heat map as viewed from within the MSP Challenge client application.
+In Figure 8, we compare the HELCOM heat map to SEL's generated heat map as viewed from within MSP Challenge.

-Figure 7: Baltic Sea - HELCOM left, SEL right
+Figure 8: Baltic Sea - HELCOM left, SEL right